 Performs other duties as assigned.

-Minimum Qualifications: To qualify you must have a Masters Degree in Occupational Therapy, Physical Therapy, Speech Language Pathology or Nursing with at least 3 years of experience in inpatient rehabilitation, or a nurse documentation reviewer.
+Minimum Qualifications: To qualify you must have a Masters Degree in Occupational Therapy, Physical Therapy, Speech Language Pathology or Nursing with at least 3 years of experience in inpatient rehabilitation, or as a nurse documentation reviewer.
 Must be computer literate, e.g., Microsoft Word and Excel.
-Must have good communication and organizational, managerial skills and be able to work in a team setting.
+Must have good communication, organizational and managerial skills and be able to work in a team setting.